-- The Iowa Protective Security Advisor and Cybersecurity Advisor will continue to provide support leading up to and on Election Day including threat and incident monitoring/reporting.
-None More Marine M Marine Mari - Region VII staff will be actively coordinating information and reporting.
+- The lowa Protective Security Advisor and Cybersecurity Advisor will continue to provide support leading up to and on Election Day including threat and incident monitoring/reporting. - Region VII staff will be actively coordinating information and reporting.

 Kansas

 Local election officials in Kansas have faced limited travel, limited staffing, and competing priorities which has created challenges related to information sharing between the Kansas election community and CISA.
 However, CISA field staff regularly coordinate with the Secretary of State (SoS) and the state Director of Elections.
 CISA is also included in the state communications plan, which has been activated numerous times over the past three years.